w1bb/ATE/README.md

 * `bs4`, required by the AI module - it helps scrape the Wikipedia articles;
 * `flask`, required by the Server module - it provides the functionality to instantiate the actual server;
-* `googlesearch`, required by the AI module - it searches Google for the best Wikipedia articles;
+* `googlesearch-python`, required by the AI module - it searches Google for the best Wikipedia articles;
 * `rich` - used throught the project to make text beautiful;
 * `tensorflow`, required by the AI module - it is used by the `transformers` package;
 * `transformers`, required by the AI module - it is the actual brain of the operation;